Rules of the DiscoverEU contest

 8. Booking of travel tickets and dates for travelling

-The external contractor designated by the European Commission will contact the selected applicants and give them access to an online booking form that they will need to fill in in order to receive their travel tickets.
+The external contractor designated by the European Commission will contact the selected applicants and give them access to an online booking form that they will need to fill in in order to receive their travel passes.
 The contractor will choose the most competitive and suitable transport operators.

 As a basic rule, the selected applicants will have the choice between the 2 following travel options: